travetto/travetto/module/model/README.md

 ## CLI - model:install

-The module provides the ability to install all the various [@Model](https://github.com/travetto/travetto/tree/main/module/model/src/registry/decorator.ts#L12)s within the application given the current configuration being targetted.
+The module provides the ability to install all the various [@Model](https://github.com/travetto/travetto/tree/main/module/model/src/registry/decorator.ts#L12)s within the application given the current configuration being targeted.
 This is useful for being able to prepare the datastore manually.

 **Terminal: Running model install**
 ```bash